Locally Differentially Private Distributed Online Learning with Guaranteed Optimality: Extension: stepsize selection without global parameters

 \section{Extension: stepsize selection without global parameters}

-In Theorem~\ref{T1} and Theorem~\ref{T2}, the design of the stepsize sequence $\lambda_{t}$ and the decaying sequence $\gamma_{t}$ for Algorithm~1 requires knowledge of global parameters, such as the eigenvalues of the weight matrix $W$, the Lipschitz constant $L$ of the objective function, and the upper bound $D$ on the gradient norm.
+In Theorem~\ref{T1} and Theorem~\ref{T2}, the design of the stepsize sequence $\lambda_{t}$ and the decaying sequence $\gamma_{t}$ for Algorithm~1 requires knowledge of global parameters, such as the eigenvalues of the matrix $W$, the Lipschitz constant $L$, and the strongly convex coefficient $\mu$ of the objective function.
 Obtaining these global parameters might be challenging for individual learners in practical distributed implementations.
 Therefore, in this section, we discuss the tracking performance of Algorithm 1 when the stepsize and decaying sequences are designed without any knowledge of global parameters.

-More specifically, we establish the following theorems for strongly convex and convex objective functions, respectively. \begin{theorem} Under Assumptions 1-4 with $\mu>0$ and given $0\!<\!u\!<\!v\!<\!\frac{1}{2}$, there exists some $t_{0}\!>\!0$ such that the expected tracking error defined in Definition~\ref{Definition1} of Algorithm 1 satisfies
+More specifically, we establish the following theorems for strongly convex and convex objective functions, respectively. \begin{theorem} Under Assumptions~\ref{A1}-\ref{A4} with $\mu>0$, if $\frac{1}{2}<u<v<1$ holds, then for any positive constants $\lambda_{0}$ and $\gamma_{0}$, the expected tracking error of Algorithm~\ref{algorithm1} satisfies